mhendrey/TritonsProngs/docs/multilingual_e5_large.md

-# SigLIP Text
+#  Multilingual E5 Text Embeddings
-This deployment hosts the [SigLIP](https://huggingface.co/google/siglip-so400m-patch14-384) text model.
-It takes in the input tokens for text and returns the embedding vector (d=1152) that can be used for zero/few-shot image classification.
-The input are integer indices of the tokenizer and the output are float32.
+This deployment hosts the [Multilingual-E5-large](https://huggingface.co/intfloat/multilingual-e5-large) text embedding model.
+It takes in the input tokens for text and returns the embedding vector (d=1024) that can be used information retrieval or building downstream classified.
+The inputs are integer indices of the tokenizer and the output are float32.

-**Note** that the maximum input token size of 64 tokens is much smaller than most language models.
-You should think of the text you want embedded as the caption for an image since that was the kind of data used to train this model.
+**Note**
+  * Maximum input token size is 512 tokens which is the expected size.
+Set 'padding="max_length"' when tokenizing to pad appropriately
+  * As specified in the Huggingface model card.
+You need to prefix your text with "query:" or "passage:" before tokenizing the text
+      * Use "query:" & "passage:" correspondingly for asymmetric tasks such as passage retrieval in open QA or ad-hoc information retrieval
+      * Use "query:" prefix for symmetric tasks such as semantic similarity, bitext mining, paraphrase retrieval
+      * Use "query:" prefix if you want to use embeddings as features, such as linear probing classification or clustering

-Dynamic batching is enabled for this deployment, so clients simply send in a single string of text to be embedded.
+Dynamic batching is enabled for this deployment, so clients simply send in each request separately.

 This is a lower level of abstraction, most clients likely should be using [embed_text](embed_text.md) deployment.

 ## Example Request
 Here's an example request.
 Just a few things to point out
-1. "shape": [1, 64] because we have dynamic batching and the first axis is the batch size and the second axis is the maximum token size (pad with '1').
+1. "shape": [1, 512] because we have dynamic batching and the first axis is the batch size and the second axis is the maximum token size (pad with '1').
 2. "data": this should be "row" flattened.
 It will be reshaped by the server.
 Also, numpy is not serializable, so convert to python list.